Information on this page is for customers in

 Underground Line Construction

 Construction for the new underground lines began in April 2024.
-We anticipate the underground line work and cable pulling activities to be complete by spring 2025.
+The underground line work and cable installation was completed in March 2025.

 Horizontal Directional Drilling (HDD)